G. Elliott Wimmer

 e.wimmer (at) ucl.ac.uk

-- Currently, my fellowship is based with Prof. Ray Dolan at the Max Planck UCL Centre for Computational Psychiatry and Ageing.
-Previously, my fellowship was based with Prof. Russ Poldrack at Stanford University.
+- Currently, I am based with Prof. Ray Dolan at the Max Planck UCL Centre for Computational Psychiatry and Ageing.

 - Previously, I was a post-doctoral researcher with Prof. Christian Büchel at the University Medical Center Hamburg-Eppendorf in Hamburg, Germany.